ClariFix® for chronic rhinitis: Lasting relief from a constant runny nose

 why does my nose run when i eat

-What is Rhinorrhea?
+What is rhinorrhea?

 Chronic Rhinitis affects over 24 million people in the U.S. [1]

-Rhinorrhea Treatments at Collier Otolaryngology
+Rhinorrhea treatments at Collier Otolaryngology

 Clinically Proven, Minimally Invasive, Performed in Our Office